aspose-total/Aspose.Total-Products/total/en/android-java/conversion/wordml-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORDML to XLSM in Android Applications or Online App" h2="Export WORDML to XLSM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORDML to XLSM conversion feature inside your android applications.
-Firstly, you can convert WORDML to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSM.
+<h2>Why to Convert</h2>

+The need to convert WordML to XLSM arises when you need to use the data stored in a WordML document in an Excel spreadsheet.
+WordML is a markup language used to store documents in XML format.
+It is a subset of the XML language and is used to store documents in a structured format.
+XLSM is an Excel spreadsheet format that stores data in a tabular format.
+It is used to store data in a spreadsheet and can be used to perform calculations and other operations on the data.

+<h2>How Aspose.Total helps for WordML to XLSM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that can be used to integrate document manipulation and conversion features into your Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert WordML to HTML.
+The Aspose.Cells for Java API can then be used to convert the HTML to XLSM.
+This allows you to easily convert WordML documents to XLSM spreadsheets, which can then be used in your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}